Are you ready to tackle your kitchen cleaning checklist without toxic fumes?

 How do clean countertops naturally, or the stove, microwave, or fridge???

 Here’s a quick list of five natural kitchen cleaning staples we use in our home.
-By keeping these natural cleaning agents on hand you’ll be able to whip up a cleaner and tackle your kitchen cleaning checklist in no time!
+By keeping these natural cleaning agents on hand, you’ll be able to whip up a cleaner and tackle your kitchen cleaning checklist in no time!

-(or scroll down to find my all my simple, natural cleaning recipes for the kitchen and a printable kitchen cleaning checklist)
+(or scroll down to find all my simple, natural cleaning recipes for the kitchen and a printable kitchen cleaning checklist)

 TOP 5 NATURAL KITCHEN CLEANING AGENTS

 And it’s exactly why I make Lemon Zest Hand Soap for our kitchen.
-Not mention, it’s wonderful at removing unpleasant culinary aromas from your hands.
+Not to mention, it’s wonderful at removing unpleasant culinary aromas from your hands.

 #2 BAKING SODA

 Similarly, baking soda is a naturally occurring substance, also known as sodium bicarbonate.
 Popular for its use as an odor absorber and scouring agent.
 Baking soda is effective in natural cleaning recipes to fight against dirt, grease, and odors.
-This clean agent alone is a must-have for kitchen cleaning, find it in a one pound bag here.
+This clean agent alone is a must-have for kitchen cleaning; find it in a one-pound bag here.